-The Maya Zug Project is a transdisciplinary and collaborative project that seeks to question the lens through which we see and analyze the world and our reality.
+The "Maya" Zug Project is a transdisciplinary and collaborative project that seeks to question the historical lens through which we perceive and define progress and its development.

-The exchange and research between myself and the Mayan scholar and indigenous leader IQ BALAM - Juan José Chiriz Cuat results in a symbolic image and story that re-interprets big neoliberal projects from an indigenous perspective.
-These mega-infrastructures built in indigenous territories and financed by Western transnational corporations reproduce and reiterate colonial dynamics.
-This is the case of the "Maya" Train, which is being built in Mexico.
-The story narrated by IQ BALAM has its roots in Mayan mythology and raises new perspectives on how we should re-think and decolonise our relationship with other-than-human beings in response to the troubled Anthropocene era in which we find ourselves.
+The exchange and research between myself and the Mayan scholar and indigenous leader IQ BALAM - Juan José Chiriz Cuat result in a symbolic image and story that reinterprets big neoliberal projects from an indigenous perspective.
+These mega-infrastructures, built in indigenous territories and financed by Western transnational corporations, reproduce and perpetuate colonial dynamics.
+This is the case with the 'Maya' Train, which is currently under construction in Mexico and funded by several European companies, including German ones.

 Listen to the story here: